-Based on the results of the annual goodwill impairment test, Newmarket determined the recoverable amount of the cash generating unit is more than its carrying value.
+Based on the results of the annual goodwill impairment test, the Company determined that the recoverable amount of the cash generating unit is more than its carrying value.
 No impairment has been recorded in the period ended December 31, 2018.